The details page for a clip lists all relevant data for this clip next to a nice large video player.

 - Speech Recognition – This workflow starts when you press the Start speech recognition button in Clip Actions.
 It will analyze the audio of the clip and create a transcript for the spoken text.

 If a workflow is still busy, you’ll see its progress here.
-For example, the Speech Recognition workflow in the image is still running.
+For example, the Speech Recognition workflow in the image on the right is still running.

 Below the workflows you’ll find the material locations of the clip.
 It lists all original and transcoded versions of the clip.
 The original upload is labeled with type RAW.
 You’ll find technical information about the clip here.